hfoley/SynapseLoad/README.md

 * [CreateResources](https://github.com/hfoley/SynapseLoad/tree/master/CreateResources)   - contains PowerShell scripts to build all the Azure components in the solution.
 * [AzureSQLScripts](https://github.com/hfoley/SynapseLoad/tree/master/AzureSQLScripts)   - contains SQL Scripts to create and load the Azure SQL metadata table.
 Also contains some sample scripts and scripts to monitor the load process.
 * [ADFPosh](https://github.com/hfoley/SynapseLoad/tree/master/ADFPosh)  - contains PowerShell scripts to build the ADF coponents and pipelines

+Each sub-directory has additional readme files with further details but the high level steps are below.

 ## Steps
 1. Create all assets.
 If you'd like to create the Azure components you can use scripts in CreateResources.
 Open each file and edit the variables section at the top.
 You can do a search/replace for the text string `"***Change This***"`.
 Run them individually starting at 01ResourceGroupCreate.ps1 and run them in order by naming.